British Rail Class 365

+Deliveries began in 1994 under Network SouthEast and continued after operations transferred to the private sector; the final unit was delivered to West Anglia Great Northern (WAGN) in July 1998.
+Connex South Eastern received 16 units while West Anglia Great Northern received 25.
+During 2004, South Eastern Trains opted to transfer all of its sets to WAGN.

+The Class 365 has been involved in several accidents, which has included fatalities; the most serious accident to date occurred at Potters Bar in 2002.
+In September 2014, all units were transferred with the Thameslink, Southern & Great Northern franchise to Govia Thameslink Railway.
+In June 2018, ten sets were transferred to Abellio ScotRail to operate services from Edinburgh to Glasgow and Stirling.
+On 15 May 2021, Great Northern withdrew the last of its Class 365 sets.
+During July 2021, all of the Class 365s were acquired by Eversholt Rail Group; all but 3 vehicles have been scrapped.
+Newer types of rolling stock, such as the Class 385s and Class 387s, have typically been introduced to replace the type with various operators.

 Background

 In the early 1990s, the Networker family was entering large-scale service in the Network SouthEast sector – both third-rail 'Networker' EMUs (/) and 'Network Turbo' DMUs (/) were in service, with proposals for others, including a so-called "Universal Networker", intended as Classes 371 and 381, that would have dual-voltage capability.
 However, by 1992, no work had been done in the development of these due to a lack of funding, so a replacement plan was required.
-For this, the Class 465 was modified for longer-distance services – a prototype was converted from an existing unit (designated as Class 465/3) to determine suitability, before funding was authorised for the purchase of 41 dual-voltage EMUs, each of four cars.
+For this, the Class 465 was modified for longer-distance services – a prototype was converted from an existing unit (designated as Class 465/3) to determine suitability, before funding was authorised during late 1993 for the purchase of 41 dual-voltage EMUs, each of four cars.
 These became the Class 365.

-Network SouthEast won an argument for government investment for the trains, over InterCity's proposal for InterCity 250.
-The Class 365 was ordered in 1993.
+Network SouthEast had successfully advocated in favour of the Class 365 project to secure investment from the British government; however, this came at the expense of competing proposals, including InterCity's envisioned InterCity 250 series of high speed trains.